13 Hilarious Inventions That Failed Spectacularly

 McDonald’s Arch Deluxe

 With a promotional budget estimated at $150 million to $200 million—the largest ever in fast food history—McDonalds was all in on their new burger back in 1996.
 You know who wasn’t all in?
 Customers.
 Turns out, people who eat at McDonald’s weren’t all that interested in paying more for an upscale sandwich, and the Arch was discontinued faster than you can say, “I’m hatin’ it.”
-Check out these foods that were invented by accident.
+Here are some more of McDonald’s most notorious menu flops.

 Wearing a computer monitor on your face that records and transmits everything you look at might seem like a good idea…until you factor in little things like privacy and safety.
 Soon after being introduced in 2012, the glasses were banned from being worn in places like casinos and movie theaters, and behind the wheels of cars.
 In 2015, Google threw in the towel and hung-up their nerdy spy devices for good.